orcasound/aifororcas-podcast/annotation_system/README.md

 - Each page/session gets a unique URL (via the `sessionid` URL param), that you can use to share if you find something interesting
 - Refer to the instructions on the page for how to edit model predictions or create annotations
 - The progress bar tracks the current "round" of unlabelled sessions for whom annotations have been submitted
-- If you aren't sure, or want to see a new one, `skip & refresh` loads a new (un-annotated) session without submitting anything
+- If you aren't sure, or want to see a new one, `skip & refresh` loads a random (un-annotated) session without submitting anything

-## Data Creation
+## Dataset Creation

 This tool has been used in an active learning style to create & release new training & test sets at [orcadata/wiki](https://github.com/orcasound/orcadata/wiki/Pod.Cast-data-archive).